 - Permission is granted by CIE, and a new CPT-endorsed I-20 will be issued.

-- Students must have obtained work authorization from CIE before beginning work.
+- Students must have obtained work authorization from CGE before beginning work.

 - Optional Practical Training (OPT)